alkaline-ml/pmdarima/develop/_sources/about.rst.txt

-The project emerged as a result of a long-standing personal debate between my colleagues and `me <https://github.com/tgsmith61591>`_ about why python is vastly superior to R. Since R's forecasting capabilities far superceded those of Python's existing libraries, ``pmdarima`` was created to close that gap and give analysts/researchers one less reason why R is a viable language for practical machine learning.
+The project emerged as a result of a long-standing personal debate between my colleagues and `me <https://github.com/tgsmith61591>`_ about why python is vastly superior to R. Since R's forecasting capabilities far superseded those of Python's existing libraries, ``pmdarima`` was created to close that gap and give analysts/researchers one less reason why R is a viable language for practical machine learning.